Rules & Regulations

 The school canteen has a large selection of cold and hot food, snack & home baking and drinks.

-Hot item of the day, pasta dish, salads, cold meat platters, juice
+- Hot item of the day, pasta dish, salads, cold meat platters, fruit

 Cell phones are to be turned off and out of sight in class.
 Texting is not permitted during class time.

 Phones will be confiscated and handed to the Deputy Principals or the Deputy Headmaster if these rules are not followed.

 1st Offence – mobile phone usage Confiscation for 3 school days.

 2nd Offence – mobile phone usage Confiscation for 5 school days.